 This paper will explore the impact of production diversity when explaining the determinants of dietary diversity.
 We will base our analyses on the work of Jones et al. (2014) for Malawi and we will extend their work in two ways.
 Firstly, we use panel data on farmers households instead of cross-section data.
-Panel data allows us to utilize econometric techniques which statistically control for potential problems related to unobserved heterogeneity which can bias results when cross-sections data are used.
-In addition, we control for a set of household characteristics (e.g. non-agricultural income, investments and transfers).

-The last technical addition concerns the use of a count model in place of the continuous models used in Jones et al.

-Secondly, Jones et al. (2014) use two dietary diversity indicators in their analyses namely Household Dietary Diversity Score (HDDS), and the Food Consumption Score (FCS).
-We add another dietary diversity indicator that links household caloric intake to farm production diversity.
+Panel data allows us to control for unobserved heterogeneity.
+Next to the two dietary diversity indicators used by Jones et al. (2014) namely Dietary Diversity Score (DDS), and the Food Consumption Score (FCS), we add a dietary diversity indicator that links household caloric intake to farm production diversity.
 Our hypothesis is that an index which combines both nutrient diversity and caloric content will provide a better indication of health than either a nutrient diversity or caloric content index alone.
 By doing so, we hope to provide a convenient, first approximation of the level of household food security and allow policy makers to better target potential policies.

 The remainder of the paper is organized as follows, the next section describes the data and methods used, emphasizing the process of selecting the variables eventually used in the analysis and the panel techniques employed.
 Thereafter follows the results and discussion sections.
 Finally, the conclusions section describes general conclusions and suggests policy implications.